-He first lived in Providence, where he was town sergeant in 1660.
-Five years earlier he was granted 25 acres by Providence Town Meeting.
-Since he sold land in Providence in 1662, it’s assumed he finished the house that year and moved into it.
+He first lived in Providence, where he served as town sergeant in 1660.
+Five years earlier Providence Town Meeting granted him 25 acres.
+Since he sold land in Providence in 1662, he probably finished the North Kingstown house that year and moved into it.

-Most of the original house was probably burned in King Philip’s War (1675-76), along with everything south of Providence.
-The house was rebuilt, possibly with parts from the 1660 building.
+Most of the original house probably burned in King Philip’s War (1675-76), along with everything south of Providence.
+Northup then rebuilt the house, possibly with parts from the 1660 building.
 Additions were made around 1712 and 1850.

 The southwestern portion of the home is original to the 1660 building standards with additions made around 1712 and 1850.
 The present home may have portions of its current form rooted in the year 1660.

-Northup was married with six known children and lived until at least 1687.
+Northup married, had six known children and lived until at least 1687.
 He built the first dam at the Gilbert Stuart home, according to a family researcher.
 The Northups owned or operated the gristmill there.

-Stephen Northup’s great-grandson was Capt.
-Henry Northup, whose slave Mintus was freed in 1797.
+Stephen Northup’s great-grandson, Capt.
+Henry Northup, who freed his slave Mintus in 1797.
 Mintus took Northup as his last name, and had a freeborn son, Solomon Northup, the subject of the Academy Award winning film 12 Years a Slave.

-Stephen Northup is also an ancestor of Stephen Douglas, who famously debated Abraham Lincoln and lost to him in the 1860 election for U.S. president.
+Stephen Northup also has a descendant in Stephen Douglas, who famously debated Abraham Lincoln and lost to him in the 1860 election for U.S. president.

-The Northup House is now a private residence.
+The Northup House now belongs to a private owner.

-The oldest house in Vermont – or at least the oldest continuously occupied house -- is believed to be the enigmatic Mooar-Wright House in Pownal, the far southwestern town in the state.
-There is no documentation of its early ownership.
+The oldest house in Vermont – or at least the oldest continuously occupied house — is believed to be the enigmatic Mooar-Wright House in Pownal, the far southwestern town in the state.
+No documentation exists of its early ownership.
 According to local legend, the house was built as a tavern by Charles Wright in 1762.
-Others speculate the house was built by Dutch settlers who thought the land was part of the New York colony.
+Others speculate Dutch settlers built the house thinking it belonged to the New York colony.

 People sometimes call the house the Defoe-Mooar-Wright House.
-Some historians believe it was built by John Defoe, imprisoned in 1776 for his Loyalist sympathies.
+Some historians believe John Defoe, a Loyalist imprisoned in 1776, built it.
 He escaped and fought on the side of the British at the Battle of Bennington.
-He was captured and escaped again to Canada.
+Patriots captured him again, but he escaped again to Canada.
 Other historians believe Charles Wright built the house in 1765.

 The house has a Dutch frame around a typically English layout.
 In 2009, the Rev. Gregory Dickson bought the house intending to renovate it, according to the Bennington Banner.
 Its previous owner, Margaret Lillie, used part of the house as a law office.
 Both belong to the Pownal Historical Society.